pbek/QOwnNotes/webpage/src/installation/building.md

 For debugging, it's easiest to use QtCreator.
-When downloading [Qt Creator](https://www.qt.io/download-qt-installer-oss), you will also need the packages `qtwebsockets` and `qt5compat` to build QOwnNotes with Qt6 (only `qtwebsockets` for Qt5).
+When downloading [Qt Creator](https://www.qt.io/download-qt-installer-oss), you will also need the package `qtwebsockets` to build QOwnNotes with Qt6.
 If you build under Windows, you want to stick to *MinGw 64-bit*.
 On Linux, you most likely have a package for QtCreator in your repository.

 Afterward open the project file `src/QOwnNotes.pro` and click on